 Optional: prepare cocktail glass by making a slit in a lemon wedge and running the cut edge around the rim of the glass; then dip the rim in a saucer of superfine sugar to create a thin crust; chill the glass until needed.

-Combine ingredients in a cocktail shaker and fill with ice.
+Combine brandy, Cointreau, and lemon juice in a cocktail shaker and fill with ice.
 Shake well until chilled, about 10 seconds.
 Strain into prepared glass; garnish with a twist of orange or lemon peel, if the urge comes across.